Buying solar panels and battery storage made easy

-It is free to register, without any obligation to continue.
 The scheme offers solar panels with optional battery storage and electric vehicle charge points, as well as retrofit battery storage for residents who have already invested in solar panels and are looking to get more from the renewable energy they generate as well as increase their independence from the grid.

-The scheme was first run in Swindon and Wiltshire during Summer 2022 and more than 1,500 households had installations of solar panels and/or battery storage.
+The scheme was first run in Swindon and Wiltshire during summer 2022 and more than 1,500 households had installations of solar panels and/or battery storage.
 This is estimated to shrink the carbon footprint of these households by more than 650,000 kilograms of Carbon Dioxide in total.

 Installations will generally not need planning permission.
 However, in some cases such as in conservation areas and on listed buildings, planning permission may be required.
 For further information visit the planning advice page.

 To find out more about future schemes, visit the Solar Together website.
 On this website, you will also find lots of helpful blogs about solar panels to help you see if they might be right for you.

 The independent Energy Savings Trust has also produced a guide to solar panels along with a search-by-postcode tool to help estimate the energy bill savings and financial payments you could potentially receive by installing solar panels.